John Muir Trust: Land management

 The John Muir Trust owns and manages some of the finest wild land in the highlands and islands of Scotland.
 As well as protecting landscapes, the Trust works to restore natural habitats and encourage native species.
 It works with local people and communities, and seeks to increase awareness and understanding of wild places.

 In Perthshire, the Trust restored and realigned the main footpath to the summit of Schiehallion.
 The Trust has carried out major restoration work on the Steall Gorge footpath in Glen Nevis, Sandwood Bay in Sutherland, Blà Bheinn and Druim Hain on Skye and Suilven in Assynt.
 In a number of locations it works to protect and restore ancient woodland and native woodlands.

+In early 2023, the Trust purchased a set of holiday cabins at Kylesku, Sutherland, which sit alongside the North Coast 500 tourist route.
+On 12/09/2025, they acquired Kylesku Estate from Jim Sloane, a former trustee.
+"Consideration" for the property (amount paid) is noted on the title deed as "implementation of missives".
+As a result, the Trust now owns land stretching from the summit of Quinag to Loch Assynt and their long-term intention is to create a worldclass visitor hub at Kylesku.